Florida Caverns State Park

 Hinson Conservation & Recreation Area

-This small trail is tucked away in Marianna on Chipola River at the corner of Kelson Avenue and Nolan Street and is part of the Florida Greenways and Trails.
-The ¼ mile trek leads you to a bend on the Chipola River is known for its birding and wildlife sighting.
+This small trail is tucked away in Marianna on the Chipola River at the corner of Kelson Avenue and Nolan Street and is part of the Florida Greenways and Trails.
+The ¼ mile trek leads you to a bend on the Chipola River and is great for birding and wildlife sighting.
 In 2012 the Department of Interior designated Butler Trail as a National Recreational Trail.
 Future plans are in discussion to connect to the north and south trails.

 Blue Springs Recreation Area